Key Takeaways

 Understanding Insomnia

 These factors can affect sleep by disrupting the body's natural sleep-wake cycle and reducing sleep quality.
-The consequences of insomnia can be severe, affecting mood, energy levels, and overall health.
+The consequences of insomnia can be severe, affecting mood, energy levels, and overall physical health.

 The Impact of Insomnia